How to use AI to search Confluence or Notion: A complete guide

 Confluence’s ecosystem-first approach

-Rovo AI is designed for companies that are fully committed to the Atlassian suite.
+Rovo AI is optimized for companies that are fully committed to the Atlassian suite.
 It has no problem pulling information from your Confluence pages and Jira tickets, which is fantastic if that's where your product and engineering teams live.

 The case for a truly unified knowledge source

-For most businesses, knowledge isn't in just two or three apps; it's everywhere.
-That's why built-in search tools that live inside one platform will always have a hard time.
-They’re trying to solve a company-wide problem with a tool that only has partial vision.
+For most businesses, knowledge isn't in just two or three apps: it's everywhere.
+That's why built-in search tools often work best when paired with a tool that isn't tied to any single platform, like eesel AI.

 A screenshot showing the variety of applications eesel AI can integrate with, providing a unified knowledge source.